publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch63/schIV/m__us_usc_t22_s5452.md

     (e) __Funding of EPA activities__

-        To enable the Environmental Protection Agency to carry out subsections (b), (c), and (d) of this section, there are authorized to be appropriated $10,000,000 for the 3-year period beginning October 1, 1989, to carry out chapter 1 of part I of the Foreign Assistance Act of 1961 ([22 U.S.C.
+        To enable the Environmental Protection Agency to carry out subsections (b), (c), and (d), there are authorized to be appropriated $10,000,000 for the 3-year period beginning October 1, 1989, to carry out chapter 1 of part I of the Foreign Assistance Act of 1961 ([22 U.S.C.
 2151][/us/usc/t22/s2151] and following; relating to development assistance) or chapter 4 of Part  <sup>\[1\]</sup>  <sup><sup> 1 So in original.
 Probably should not be capitalized. </sup></sup>  II of that Act ([22 U.S.C.
 2346][/us/usc/t22/s2346] and following; relating to the economic support fund).
 These funds may be used to carry out those subsections notwithstanding any provision of law relating to the use of foreign assistance funds.

     (f) __Department of Energy activities relating to fossil fuels__